Its-Just-Nans/rio201/report/README.md

 ![threshold](./img/threshold.png)

 The autonomous captor is a captor that can move.
-We can set a threshold from the server.
+We can set a threshold from the central server.
 If the captor is above the threshold, it will stop.

 In a real application this captor would be an actuator.